Lefty Gomez: Career

 A 20-game winner four times and an All-Star every year from 1933 to 1939, Gomez led the league twice each in wins, winning percentage and ERA; he was a three-time league leader in shutouts and strikeouts.
-In the first major league All-Star Game (July 6, 1933), Gomez was the winning pitcher for the American League (AL) and drove in the first run of the game.
-This was out of character for him; he was notorious for poor hitting even by AL standards.
-Late in life, Gomez commented, "I never even broke a bat until last year when I was backing out of the garage."
-His career OPS+ of -7 is the fifth-worst in baseball history among players with at least 1,000 plate appearances.
+In the first major league All-Star Game, July 6, 1933, Gomez was the winning pitcher for the American League (AL) and he drove in the first run of the game.
+This was out of character for him as he was notorious for poor hitting even by AL pitchers' standards.
+(Later in life, Gomez commented, "I never even broke a bat until last year when I was backing out of the garage."
+His career OPS+ of -7 is the fifth-worst in baseball history among players with at least 1,000 plate appearances.)
 Gomez holds the record for the most innings pitched in a single All-Star game (six, in 1934).

 Lefty's best season came in 1934, when he won 26 games and lost just five.
 In both 1934 and 1937, he won pitching's "Triple Crown" by leading the league in wins, ERA and strikeouts; he also led the AL both seasons in shutouts.
 His .649 career winning percentage ranks 15th in major league history among pitchers with 200 or more decisions.
 Among pitchers who made their MLB debuts from 1900 to 1950, only Lefty Grove, Christy Mathewson and Whitey Ford have both more victories and a higher winning percentage than Gomez.

 Gomez won six World Series games without a loss.
 As of 2021, this is a postseason record as well as a World Series record.
 He won a World Series game in 1932, two in 1936, two in 1937 and one in 1938.
 He also set a World Series record by receiving two walks in the same inning on October 6, 1937.